Police: Man grabbed young girls inside NC Target, charged with sex crimes - NewsBreak

 Police: Man grabbed young girls inside NC Target, charged with sex crimes

 RALEIGH, N.C.
-(WNCN) — A North Carolina man is being held under house arrest on child sex crime charges after an incident involving two young girls at a Target over the weekend, according to Raleigh police and arrest records.
+(WNCN) — A Raleigh man is being held under house arrest on child sex crime charges after an incident involving two young girls at a Target over the weekend, according to Raleigh police and arrest records.

 According to police, Perlman was arrested Sunday evening at the Target located in the 4800-block of Grove Barton Road after “inappropriately grabbing two juvenile females in the Target.”